Share with your social and professional network

 For most people, safety incidents feel like something that happens to other people.
 It’s easy to feel removed from the hazards.
 So, effective onboarding for employees is the kind that brings safety concepts to life.

 Nothing can replace the impact that real life examples have on new hires.
 Share experiences from within your organization and invite your new hires to share their experiences as well.
-The more relatable your onboarding is for employees, the more connected they’ll feel to what you have to say!
+Engaging onboarding initiatives that resonate well with employees help foster a connection to your message.

 New hire feedback